elmar-hinz/Cool/README.md

 Interface `\Cool\Service` has one method `canServe($mixedCriteria)`.

-When the method `getService($serviceType , $mixedCriteria)` is called, the container asks all classes of the requested service type, if they could answer to the request.
+When it's method `getService($serviceType , $mixedCriteria)` is called, the container asks all classes of the given service type, if they could answer to the request.
 The first service that answers with TRUE is the winner.
 It is instantiated and returned.

-This is a rather simple algorythm to find the winnig service.
-But it's simplicity by intention.
-Not to much functionality should be veiled.
+This is a rather simple algorythm to find the winnig service, but it's simplicity by intention.
+Not to much functionality should happen behind the scenes.

 ```php
 // ...
 Concierge get me a pizza service!